-As of April 12, 2019, Permit Sonoma reported 192 permits have been pulled on parcels identified as impacted by the 2019 Winter Storm and Flooding event to make needed repairs.
-There are 140 permits on unique parcels, with some parcels having multiple permits.
-14 permits have been issued on parcels with red tags, 122 permits have been issued on parcels with yellow tags, 25 permits have been issued on parcels with green tags, and 6 permits have been issued on parcels identified as no access.
-The remaining 26 permits are on parcels that were not included in the Rapid Evaluation Safety Assessment inspections but have subsequently been determined by permit technicians as repair work directly related to the flood event.
+As of August 7, 2019, Permit Sonoma reported 232 permits have been pulled on parcels identified as impacted by the 2019 Winter Storm and Flooding event to make needed repairs.
 The permits cover a range of repairs, with the most common being electrical, sheetrock, insulation, and plumbing repairs common with such events.